Chris Murphy: Foreign policy

 Murphy is one of the Senate's most vociferous critics of Russia.
 Murphy holds that Russia will remain a permanent, persistent threat to the United States and its security interests regardless of the incumbent regime in the country.
 At a 2019 event at the Atlantic Council, Murphy professed the need for NATO allies to understand that the US has been always "far behind Russia in understanding our vulnerabilities".
 At the same event, Murphy echoed the sentiments of Lithuanian and Georgian foreign ministers that Russia's imperialist nature will always put it at odds with the US and that little will change until Russia as a "captive state of aggregate territories" changes its nature.

 In March 2016, Murphy and Republican Senator Rob Portman co-authored the bipartisan Countering Foreign Propaganda and Disinformation Act.
 Congressman Adam Kinzinger introduced the House version of the bill.
-After the 2016 U.S. presidential election, worries grew that propaganda spread and organized by the Russian government swayed the outcome of the election, and representatives in the U.S. Congress took action to safeguard the national security of the United States by advancing legislation to monitor propaganda from external threats.
+After the 2016 U.S. presidential election, worries grew that propaganda spread and organized by the Russian government swayed the election's outcome, and members of Congress took action to safeguard the national security of the United States by advancing legislation to monitor propaganda from external threats.
 On November 30, 2016, legislators approved a measure within the National Defense Authorization Act to ask the U.S. State Department to take action against foreign propaganda through an interagency panel.
-The legislation authorized funding of $160 million over a two-year period.
+The legislation authorized funding of $160 million over two years.
 The initiative was developed through the Countering Foreign Propaganda and Disinformation Act.

 In September 2016, in advance of UN Security Council resolution 2334 condemning Israeli settlements in the occupied Palestinian territories, Murphy signed an AIPAC-sponsored letter urging President Obama to veto "one-sided" resolutions against Israel.

 In July 2017, Murphy voted in favor of the Countering America's Adversaries Through Sanctions Act that placed sanctions on Iran, Russia, and North Korea.

 In December 2017, Murphy criticized President Trump's decision to recognize Jerusalem as the capital of Israel, saying, "It needs to be done at the right time and in the right manner."

 In December 2018, Trump ordered the withdrawal of U.S. troops from Syria.
-Murphy said in a statement: "I support withdrawing troops, but we must also rejoin a diplomatic process that the Trump administration has left to other powers, and we need a surge in humanitarian relief.
+Murphy said: "I support withdrawing troops, but we must also rejoin a diplomatic process that the Trump administration has left to other powers, and we need a surge in humanitarian relief.
 That's the only way we can protect the Syrian people against a Turkish incursion or regime reprisals.